Connect Configuration Manager to Azure Monitor

 Update Log Analytics workspace connection properties

-If a password or client secret key ever expires or is lost, you'll need to manually update the Log Analytics connection properties.
+If a password or client secret key expires or is lost, you'll need to manually update the Log Analytics connection properties.

 - On this page, click the Azure Active Directory tab to view your Tenant, Client ID, Client secret key expiration.
 Verify your Client secret key if it has expired.